The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 Coffee Grind Size Chart

-Immersion brewing methods, such as Cold brew and French press, involve steeping the coffee grounds in water for an extended period of time.
+Immersion brewing methods such as Cold brew and French press, involve steeping the coffee grounds in water for an extended period.
 To prevent over-extraction, a coarse grind size is used.

 Drip and pour-over brewing methods, which fall in the middle, allow hot water to extract the coffee flavor from the grounds for a few minutes.
 Therefore, medium grind settings are ideal for typical drip coffee.